 Pick a name for your form and a URL.

 Ortto will then scan the site to find the form.
 Like other Ortto tasks the scan will happen in the background so there's no need to hang around.
-You can close your page and come
+You can close your page and comeback later to configure.

 If a form is located on multiple pages, select whether to capture submissions on all pages or just one